airtai/fastagency/docs/docs/en/tutorial/giphy/index.md

-# Generating GIFs through Web Scraping
+# Web Scraping and Giphy API Integration

 In this tutorial, we will explore how to leverage the **FastAgency** framework to create a dynamic and interactive chatbot that integrates two powerful agents: